 What is the Glycaemic Index and how does it fit in with Food Optimising?

 The Glycaemic Index (GI) is used to group carbohydrate-rich foods according to their ability to raise the level of sugars in the blood.
-Choosing more slowly absorbed (low GI) carbohydrates can help you control your blood glucose levels eg choosing more fruit and vegetables, beans and pulses.
+Choosing more slowly absorbed (low GI) carbohydrates – eg, fruit and vegetables, beans and pulses – can help you control your blood glucose levels.
 Wholegrain bread, pasta and breakfast cereals, sweet potato and basmati rice are also good choices.
 It’s easy to make low GI choices when Food Optimising, plus it ensures your overall diet is healthy and balanced too.

 NB: The dietary advice for those with diabetes can be very specific to each individual.
 Diabetes UK recommends everyone with diabetes should see a registered dietitian at diagnosis and have regular reviews.
 Discuss being referred to a dietitian with your GP.
 It’s important to always follow the advice from your healthcare team and any advice can then easily be incorporated into Food Optimising.